 “Before a shift I would look up the client so I know what type of company I’m working with,” she says.
 “This also helps make sure you’re comfortable with what type of event you’re working.”
 Familiarizing yourself with the client shows you’re invested in your job, and you’ll feel ready to get to work right away.

 Have advice you want to share with other gig workers?
-Email firstname.lastname@example.org and you could be featured in our next blog post!
+Subscribe to our worker blog!